 The next step will be the hearing assessment.
 We will inspect your ears for overall health and cleanliness, ensure your ear drums and middle ear are functioning correctly, test your audibility of pure tones and recorded speech, and perform other tests to assess your communication abilities.

-Once the test is complete, Dr. Rushing will review your results with you using visual aids to clearly illustrate the type and severity of your hearing loss.
-It will then be time to develop a plan for the next steps.
-Treatment recommendations will be made based on your individual hearing and lifestyle goals.
+Once the test is complete, we'll will review your results with you using visual aids to clearly illustrate the type and severity of your hearing loss.
+Treatment recommendations will be made based on your individual hearing and lifestyle goals and we’ll provide you with a clear plan for next steps.